kodie/asciify-image/README.md

 *Default: ' .,:;i1tfLCG08@'*

-A string or array of strings containing the characters to use as pixels in order of lightest to darkest.
+A string or array of strings containing the characters to use as pixels in order of darkest to lightest.

 ##### Note about CLI tool